Frozen Blueberry Dog Treats

 Or, if you prefer, you can mold these in a small paper Dixie cup instead.
 You will need to peel the cup off the treat once they are frozen.

 Keep in mind that a smaller dog will appreciate a smaller treat.
-But, if you have a large dog, it’s perfectly fine to give them a larger frozen snack.
+But, if you have a large dog, it’s perfectly fine to give them larger-sized blueberry dog treats.

 How many should I give my pup?